 In the Orthodox Islamic tradition, many believe that it is a waste of money to spend on a luxurious grave maker since there is no benefit to the departed to have an adorned grave.
 Instead, many prefer the money donated to charity in honor of a departed loved one and pray that he/she will accept the merits from the beyond.

 Many in the Islamic faith view any type of decoration of the grave as prohibited – especially any construction on the grave with the intention of making it lavish or immodest.
 Although many Muslims opt to include writings on a gravesite, some consider it to be categorically forbidden as the writing could be eventually tarnished in some way.
 For this reason, as well as wanting the grave to be identifiable, some people have a grave marker only with a name and date of birth and death – many also prefer these markers to be as flat as possible rather than stand erect.

 Here are Titan Casket's tips for purchasing a grave marker:

 - Understand a chosen cemetery’s rules and regulations: The Funeral Rule requires cemeteries to provide accurate (and itemized) price information on any and all funeral goods and services.
 This means that cemeteries are prohibited from misrepresenting any legal crematory and cemetery requirements.
 Ask for a written copy of a chosen cemetery’s rules and regulations regarding a headstone before purchasing one.
 This process also includes:

 - Inquiring about a chosen cemetery’s rules and regulations regarding the type of marker permitted.
 This is important as it is not uncommon for cemeteries to only allow for granite or bronze tombstones – which are considered to be the most popular choice of materials as they are durable, easy to maintain, and elegant.
 Other popular materials include marble and limestone; however, these materials tend not to stand the test of time.

-- Understanding if a chosen cemetery has any color restrictions for specific headstone types.
+- When choosing a cemetery has any color restrictions for specific headstone types.
 Some cemeteries will only allow for specific coloring of granite or bronze tombstones.